IITGN-CS327-2024/our-own-compiler-group18/README.md

 Exceptions :

+            begin
 			  try
-               begin
                 @ try the case
                 @if fails throw the exception
-               end

               except(exception)
-               begin

                 @do the code given here
-               end
+            end;

 BNF